Abdelrahman18999/Abdelrahman18999/README.md

 - 👋 Hi, I’m @Abdelrahman18999
 - 👀 I’m interested in Data Management, Data Engineering and Big Data
-- 🌱 I’m currently studying Data Managment Track at ITI
+- 🌱 I Graduated From Data Management Track at ITI Intake 44
 - 💞️ I’m looking to collaborate on any Data Engineering or Big Data projects
 - 📫 How to reach me https://www.linkedin.com/in/abdelrahman-ahmed-6a5059182